 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 48.2%, 690 basis points worse than the prior-year quarter.
-Operating margin was 14.5%, 310 basis points worse than the prior-year quarter.
-Net margin was 6.6%, 1,230 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 45.5%, much worse than the prior-year quarter.
+Operating margin was 10.5%, 420 basis points worse than the prior-year quarter.
+Net margin was 6.9%, 30 basis points better than the prior-year quarter.
 (Margins calculated in GAAP terms.)

 Is RigNet the right energy stock for you?
 Read about a handful of timely, profit-producing plays on expensive crude in "3 Stocks for $100 Oil."
 Click here for instant access to this free report.

 - Add RigNet to My Watchlist.